lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

 ![Text with opaque background](text_opaque.png)

 The text is not drawn with a transparent background.
-This is due to the fact that we must explicitly enable support for blending so the alpha component has any effect.
-We will do this in the Window class when we set up the other initialization parameters with the following fragment of code.
+In order to achieve that, we must explicitly enable support for blending so the alpha component can be used.
+We will do this in the ```Window``` class when we set up the other initialization parameters with the following fragment of code.

 ```java
 // Support for transparencies